KIT-CMS/TauFakeFactors/docs/preselection.md

 # Event preselection
-This framework is designed for n-tuples produced with CROWN as input.
+This framework is designed for n-tuples (and friend trees) produced with CROWN as input.
 All information for the preselection step is defined in configuration files in the `configs/ANALYSIS/ERA/` folder using the `common_settings.yaml` file and a more specific config file.

 The preselection config has the following parameters: